Modernization of the People's Liberation Army: Military R&D and NDSTIC

+In 1982, China reorganized its defense industry.
+Several bodies (the National Defense Science and Technology Commission, the National Defense Industry Office of the State Council, and the Science and Technology Equipment Commission of the Central Military Commission) were combined into the Commission on Science, Technology, and Industry for National Defense.
+The new Commission oversaw defense R&D, production, and procurement.
+It included both military and civilian personnel.

-The National Defense Science, Technology, and Industry Commission was the coordinating body for military research and development and industrial production.
+The new Commission was the coordinating body for military research and development and industrial production.
 The NDSTIC reported to the party Central Military Commission's National Defense Industries Committee and the State Council's Leading Group for Science and Technology.
 The NDSTIC supervised weapons research and development, coordinated military production of defense industries, and controlled funding for weapons procurement.
 The establishment of the NDSTIC was a reform measure designed to break down the barriers between civilian and military research and development and industry.
 Military science and industry previously had been secretive, segregated, and privileged sectors, having material, financial, and personnel resources superior to those available to the civilian sector.
 The creation of the NDSTIC was one measure by which Chinese leaders hoped to facilitate the transfer of technology between the military and civilian sectors.
 The NDSTIC, in particular through its trading arm, China Xinshidai Corporation, coordinated procurement of foreign technology for military purposes.

 The development of artificial intelligence (AI) has been identified by the PLA as an imperative capability in the future of warfare.
 The PLA is thus expected to increase its AI capabilities, with the Chinese defense industry and PLA research institutes already "pursuing extensive research and development, in some cases partnering with private enterprises."

 Defense industry

-Beginning in 1978, Chinese leaders set out to transform the defense industries, which had a huge excess capacity and were criticized for having a "golden rice bowl" (rich but always begging for more).
-To use this excess capacity better and to break down the barriers between military and civilian industry, the machine-building ministries were reorganized, and civilians were appointed to manage them.
+To use its excess capacity better and to break down the barriers between military and civilian industry, the machine-building ministries were reorganized, and civilians were appointed to manage them.
 The civilianized, renamed ministries and their responsibilities consisted of the Ministry of Nuclear Industry—nuclear weapons; Ministry of Aeronautics—aircraft; Ministry of Electronics Industry—electronics; Ministry of Ordnance Industry—munitions and armaments; Ministry of Astronautics—ballistic missiles and space systems; and China State Shipbuilding Corporation—naval construction.
 In 1986 the Ministry of Machine Building, which produced civilian heavy machinery and industrial equipment, and the Ministry of Ordnance Industry were consolidated into the new State Machine-Building Industry Commission as a way to strengthen the unified management of the national machine-building and weapons enterprises.
 In 1987 little information was available about this new commission or its relationship to the NDSTIC or to the State Economic Commission, whose Defense Bureau coordinated the civilian production of the defense industry.
 Further changes in defense industry structure occurred in 1986 and 1987, when inland defense enterprises were either relocated closer to transportation links or cities, closed down, or transferred to local civilian control and production.